-If you want to register any motor vehicle in Jersey, then you will need to produce the following original documents (faxes, emails, scans or photocopies of documents are not acceptable):
+If you want to register any motor vehicle in Jersey, you need to produce the following original documents (faxes, emails, scans or photocopies of documents are not accepted):

-- evidence of identity and permanent residence in Jersey, eg a current Jersey driving licence
+- evidence of identity and permanent residency in Jersey, eg a current Jersey driving licence

 - a certificate of insurance or cover note in your full name.
-An insurance disc is not acceptable for registration purposes
+An insurance disc is not accepted

 - a Jersey Customs import declaration.
-This is not required if you are a Customs approved trader.
+This is not required if you're a Customs approved trader.
 You may complete the declaration online

 - motor caravans also require a letter from the Department of Environment regarding the required permit